 On Thursday, BBC ran a story about the findings from an eBay report that claimed “paying for advertising in the form of keywords on search engines has little effect on sales.”
-The story is actually misleading, as the 25-page report from eBay is primarily relating to branded keywords.
+The story is actually misleading, as the 25-page report from eBay is primarily relating to branded terms.

 The authors of the research made this claim:

 “Results show that brand keyword ads have no short-term benefits, and that returns from all other keywords are a fraction of conventional estimates.”